IMPORTANT: In May 2020, the methods used to switch between vector and raster tiles were deprecated and will be removed after one year.

 Raster tiles are served as images.
 They require less processing power and memory to render, but have a larger file size than vector tiles.

 Sample use case 1: Your app is designed to use raster tiles for map display.
-You want to update the app with TomTom Maps API raster tiles.
+You want to update the app with TomTom Map Display API raster tiles.

-Sample use case 2: You want to take advantages of vector tiles features such as map 2.5 D perspective, custom map styles, etc.
+Sample use case 2: You want to take advantage of vector tiles features such as map 2.5 D perspective, custom map styles, etc.

 Sample use case 3: Your app runs on devices with different capabilities.
 You want to use vector tiles for map display on powerful devices and raster tiles on devices with less processing power.

-Use the code snippets below in your app to display the map with raster or vector tiles.
+Use the following code snippets in your app to display the map with raster or vector tiles.

 tomtomMap.uiSettings.mapTilesType = MapTilesType.VECTOR

 tomtomMap.uiSettings.mapTilesType = MapTilesType.NONE

 In this example you will see buttons that allow switching between raster and vector tiles at runtime: